We created the 360 ID Tag to give e-commerce a

 One dress caused me great concern because of the unknown risk that would come when it sold.
 I had listed for sale a yellow and green tropical print, silk Emilio Pucci gown that had graced the runway in 2009 – it originally retailed for a staggering $7,595, and Michelle Ye wore the same gown on the red carpet at Cannes for the screening of the film 'Vengeance'!
 What if the person who bought it wore it to their special event, tags tucked in out of sight, and returned it?
 Would I have any case to argue because I would have no proof?
 In this scenario, the cost was high as the dress would have lost most of its value if it returned with signs of wear.
-Read more about the dress that inspired the anti-return fraud tag inspiration dress here.
+Read more about the dress that inspired the anti-return fraud tag here.

-I started reading about other online sellers' experiences and the risks that come with the internet's anonymity.
+I started reading about other online sellers' experiences and the risks of the internet's anonymity.
 Worse was the all too often repeated scenario where the selling platform had sided with the buyer leaving the seller out of pocket.